Our Mission

 Haviland Hall built

-The “Haviland-Strickland” building is designed by architect John Haviland for one of the country's first schools for the Deaf and construction is complete by 1825.
+The Haviland-Strickland building is designed by architect John Haviland for one of the country's first schools for the Deaf.
+Construction is complete by 1824.
 The east and west wings of the building are added by 1837 as the institution grows.

 1875